 The CDF estimate derived from a PRA model that considers average annual maintenance (preventive and corrective maintenance) unavailability data, and plant specific reliability data (failure rates).

 Note that inadequate risk assessment or risk management for work not yet started is not an (a)(4) violation, but it still represents a licensee performance deficiency and may be indicative of deficiencies in previous risk assessments, RMAs and/or in the licensee's (a)(4) program.
 This SDP is not suited for determining the significance of this type of performance deficiency.
-This issue will be screened to Green in accordance with SDP screening.
+This issue will be screened to Green in accordance with SDP initial significance screening.

 0308.03K-06 SDP METHODOLOGY